microsoft/FluidFramework/.changeset/lucky-goats-find.md

 highlight: true
 ---

 ✨ New!
-Add (alpha) SharedTree branching APIs
+Alpha SharedTree branching APIs

-This adds a handful of APIs to allow for creating and coordinating "version-control"-style branches of the SharedTree.
+Several APIs have been added to allow for creating and coordinating "version-control"-style branches of the SharedTree.
 Use the `getBranch` entry point function to acquire a branch.
 For example: